pnp/blog/content/post/using-power-automate-and-graph-api-to-manage-external-access-to.md

 {{< image alt="" src="images/blog/using-power-automate-and-graph-api-to-manage-external-access-to/LinkeD365_26-1620296726933.png" >}}
-In the Yes path, call the Custom connector again to check if the user is already a part of your organisation as a guest user.
+In the Yes path, call the Custom connector again to check if the user is already a part of your organization as a guest user.
 As the parameter is expecting a query, use the expression below